 Standard MP.4 holds a special place throughout the higher mathematics curriculum, as Modeling is considered its own conceptual category.
 Although the Modeling category does not include specific standards, the idea of using mathematics to model the world pervades all higher mathematics courses and should hold a significant place in instruction.
 Some standards are marked with a star () symbol to indicate that they are modeling standards-that is, they may be applied to real-world modeling situations more so than other standards.
-In the description of the Algebra II content standards that follow, Modeling is covered first to emphasize its importance in the higher mathematics curriculum.

-Examples of places where specific Mathematical Practice standards can be implemented in the Algebra II standards are noted in parentheses, with the standard(s) also listed.
+Examples of places where specific Mathematical Practice standards can be implemented in the Mathematics III standards are noted in parentheses, with the standard(s) also listed.

-Algebra II Content Standards, by Conceptual Category
+Mathematics III Content Standards, by Conceptual Category

-The Algebra II course is organized by conceptual category, domains, clusters, and then standards.
-The overall purpose and progression of the standards included in Algebra II are described below, according to each conceptual category.
+The Mathematics III course is organized by conceptual category, domains, clusters, and then standards.
+The overall purpose and progression of the standards included in Mathematics III are described below, according to each conceptual category.
 Standards that are considered new for secondary-grades teachers are discussed more thoroughly than other standards.